seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Their crownets regal, from the Athenian bay
 Put forth toward Phrygia; and their vow is made
 To ransack Troy, within whose strong immures
-The ravish’d Helen, Menelaus’ queen,
+The ravish'd Helen, Menelaus' queen,
-With wanton Paris sleeps; and that’s the quarrel.
+With wanton Paris sleeps; and that's the quarrel.
 To Tenedos they come;
 And the deep-drawing barks do there disgorge
 Their warlike fraughtage: now on Dardan plains
 The fresh and yet unbruised Greeks do pitch
-Their brave pavilions: Priam’s six-gated city,
+Their brave pavilions: Priam's six-gated city,
 Dardan, and Tymbria, Helias, Chetas, Troien,
 And Antenorides, with massy staples
 And corresponsive and fulfilling bolts,